Skip to main content

 • Blockinfo : Essential information from each block.

 The batch submitter continues fetching and reconstructing blocks until it processes a block with a BLS signature, indicating the batch point has been reached.
-The reconstructed block da is used to construct a batch, which contains:
+The reconstructed block data is used to construct a batch, which contains:

-• lastBlocknumber : The number of the final block in the batch
+• lastBlocknumber : The number of the final block in the batch.

 • Transactions : Encoded transactions within the batch.

-• BlockWitness : Encoded blockinfos, utilized for zkProof
+• BlockWitness : Encoded blockinfos, utilized for zkProof.

 • PreStateRoot : The stateRoot before the batch is applied.